 5. Code for Junkyard bunkers

-Despite being near one another, these places require two different bunker codes, which you must enter.
+Although they are located near each other However, they require two bunker codes that you need to enter.
 The Warzone code for the North Junkyard Bunker is 87624851.
 You find it by going into the three connected bunkers that are attached to the side of one particular structure.
 The reinforced door with the keypad is immediately visible as you enter from the right side.
 Warzone’s South Junkyard Bunker has the code 97264138.
 It is the lone bunker on the junkyard’s south side.
 To access the keypad, descend the stairs.
 Type in the bunker passcode

 Red Access Card Warzone Bunkers